-The following people are members of the Citizen Oversight Panel and provide oversight on behalf of the citizens of the Sound Transit district.
+The following people are members of the Community Oversight Panel and provide oversight on behalf of the residents of the Sound Transit district.

 Dr. Peyton is a resident of Kent and an Economics and Statistics faculty member at Highline College.
 He has worked with the Soundside Alliance sub-regional economic development group.
 Dr. Peyton has participated in the stakeholders’ group for the Kent/Des Moines/Highline College station area.
 He has experience with budget and project management in the public sector and familiarity with issues around public services and government processes.